White Plume Mountain: Publication history

 Schick wrote the module while applying for a job with TSR.
 He took what he felt were the best parts from his previously created dungeons and put them together to create White Plume Mountain.
 After looking at it, TSR hired him and published the module without making any changes.
 Looking back in an interview, Schick said that he was "a little embarrassed to this day by Blackrazor, inasmuch as it's such a blatant rip-off of Elric's Stormbringer; I would not have put it into the scenario if I ever thought it might be published."
 Schick later admitted that it was gratifying to have his adventure published as-is, "but also a little embarrassing, since the adventure was really just a sampler of clever ideas that were never fully fleshed out.
 Its central conceit, a 'funhouse' dungeon full of tricky obstacles designed to challenge adventurers for the amusement of a mad wizard, was already a cliché even at that date."

 In 2005, an online version of the adventure was released as a free download, updated to conform with v3.5 rules (Wizards of the Coast periodically alters the rules of Dungeons & Dragons and releases a new version).
 The revised module is designed for characters of the seventh level of experience.
 Return to White Plume Mountain has also received a v3.5 update and is likewise available for free download on their website.
 In both of the revised modules, the classic weapons associated with them (Blackrazor, Whelm and Wave for White Plume Mountain, Frostrazor for Return to White Plume Mountain) have been converted into Legacy Weapons.

-All four modules of the S-series were included as part of the Dungeons of Dread hardcover collection, released on March 19, 2013.
+All four modules of the S-series were included as part of the Dungeons of Dread hardcover adventure collection, released on March 19, 2013.
 In the foreword, Schick wrote that "unlike Tomb of Horrors, the challenges in White Plume Mountain were designed to make players think, work together as a party, and ultimately win through and feel successful.
 Players liked that."

 In 2017, Wizards re-released White Plume Mountain updated to 5th Edition rules as part of the Tales from the Yawning Portal collection.